-Students must report significant changes in their training status to the clinical training office, using the Clinical Training Status Change form.
+Students must report significant changes in their training status to the Clinical Training Office, using the Clinical Training Status Change form.
 This form should be used to report:

-- Accepting a new practicum or internship site - Leaving a training site - Change in supervisor - Substantial increase or decrease in number of hours worked - Unplanned change in rotation, location, or treatment population
+- Leaving a training site - Change in supervisor - Substantial increase or decrease in number of hours worked - Unplanned change in rotation, location, or treatment population

-Please note that the training office will continue to log hours for students at their training site until a student advises that the training has been completed, by means of this Status Change form.
+Students are required to consistently keep log sheets of their hours and to have their supervisors at their training site sign off on these on a regular basis.
+Please note that the Clinical Training Office will continue to log hours for students at their training site until a student documents that the training has been completed by means of this Status Change form.